Hans-Henrik Ørsted

-Hans-Henrik Ørsted (born 13 December 1954 in Grenå) is a Danish former professional track cyclist and multi-medalist in the Olympics and World Championships at pursuit.
+Hans-Henrik Ørsted (born 13 December 1954) is a Danish former professional track cyclist and multi-medalist in the Olympics and World Championships at pursuit.
 He raced in many indoor Six-day racing events in Europe.

 He turned professional following the 1980 Summer Olympics, where he won a bronze medal.

 At the World Championships as a professional, he won 3 gold medals, 3 silver, and 2 bronze.